 - Ideal for working in and around obstructions

-- Focus points (A & B) allows for easy access to either work station: between stations #1 & #2 as well as between stations #3 & #4
+- Focus points (A & B) allow for easy access to either work station: between stations #1 & #2 as well as between stations #3 & #4

 The above video is from the post: Cycle Time Tracking & Variance Analysis in Excel for Small Manufacturers.
-It explains how to track the cycle times emerging from individual work cells within work stations.
-It includes an excel sheet that graphs these times so you can isolate the causes of high cycle times, work stoppages and downtime.
+It explains how to track the cycle times emerging from individual work cells within workstations.
+It includes an Excel sheet that graphs these times to isolate the causes of high cycle times, work stoppages, and downtime.

-Remember, work stations and cells need to be in close proximity to one another, but not so close that it slows down how semi-finished and finished parts move from one station and cell to the next.
+Remember, workstations and cells need to be near one another but not so close that it slows down how semi-finished and finished parts move from one station and cell to the next.
 Operators need clear, open areas with which to operate machinery and equipment.
-Functional work spaces are essential as is a flexible workforce that can handle multiple roles and responsibilities.
-Avoid the temptation to maximize space to the detriment of the work flow.
-Use multiple layouts around structures, obstructions and machinery.
+Functional workspaces are essential, as is a flexible workforce that can handle multiple roles and responsibilities.
+Avoid the temptation to maximize space to the detriment of the workflow.
+Use multiple layouts around structures, obstructions, and machinery.

-Finally, track the productivity rates emerging from individual work stations and then backtrack cycle times to define production volumes within those stations and the entire work cell.
-If need be, you can use these to measure the production throughput from each individual cell.
+Finally, track the productivity rates emerging from individual workstations and backtrack cycle times to define production volumes within those stations and the entire work cell.
+If need be, you can use these to measure the production throughput from each cell.

 Comments